Keeping active

 We all know physical activity and exercise are important for our health.
 It can improve our fitness, strength and mental wellbeing.
 Exercise is also important for people with a pancreatic cancer diagnosis.
 It can help you prepare for treatment and deal with its side effects.

-• improved physical function (for example, being able to walk further, or finding it easier to get up out of a chair)
+- improved physical function, for example, being able to walk further, or finding it easier to get up out of a chair

-• reduced fatigue
+- reduced fatigue

-• reduced anxiety
+- reduced anxiety

-• reduced depressive symptoms
+- reduced depressive symptoms

-• improved quality of your daily life.
+- improved quality of your daily life.

-Now is a great time to help build some strength and maintain your fitness levels.
-This may help you cope better with the cancer and treatment.
-Discuss exercise with your doctor before starting – as everyone is different.
+If you are starting to exercise for the first time, talk to your doctor before starting, as everyone is different.
 Ask about any precautions you should consider, which will make exercising as safe as possible.

 Getting started at home

 Many people think that strengthening activities are only possible in gyms with fancy equipment.
 For people with cancer, home-based exercise can be safely carried out with no equipment.
-Exercising at home may be daunting if you don’t know what to do.
-These are some simple but effective exercises that can be completed using no equipment.
+But exercising at home may be daunting if you don’t know what to do.

-• Marching on the spot, repeated in intervals of 30 seconds to 1 minute with an equal length of rest is a good way to start working the heart and lungs.
+- Marching on the spot, repeated in intervals of 30 seconds to 1 minute with an equal length of rest is a good way to start working the heart and lungs.

-• Repeated “sit to stands”, where you stand up from sitting on a chair.
+- Repeated “sit to stands”, where you stand up from sitting on a chair.
 These can be done 8 to 12 times.
 Do these several times a day to help strengthen your legs.

-• If you have stairs in your home, going up and down these several times a day is also a great way to build some strength and endurance in your legs.
+- If you have stairs in your home, going up and down these several times a day is also a great way to build some strength and endurance in your legs.

-These exercises may be new to you.
-But there are wonderful online resources to help you achieve your exercise goals.
-Cancer exercise service providers such as Macmillan Cancer Support have developed great resources including a series of exercise videos by Professor Anna Campbell.
-These videos include the exercises mentioned above and can be done without the need of any equipment.
-Macmillan Move More coordinators from Northern Ireland (NI) have also uploaded videos to the Move More NI YouTube page, which includes exercise for all abilities.
+These exercises may be new to you but there are wonderful online resources to help you achieve your exercise goals.
+Cancer exercise service providers such as Macmillan Cancer Support have great resources including a video about the benefits of exercise, and a series of exercise videos by Professor Anna Campbell.

 Tips

-1. Remember to warm up.
+- Remember to warm up.
 This should take around 10 minutes and get your heart rate up.

-2. Try to exercise at the same time each day.
+- Try to exercise at the same time each day.
 Make exercise a routine.

 Thanks to Dr Dominic O’Connor for his advice on exercise.
 We hope you have found this helpful.

-As always, thank you for reading our blog.
+Thank you for reading our blog.

 Lynne & Jeni